FaresAtef1/5-stage-pipeline-processor/README.md

 Rt [4-2]
 Unused [1-0]
 ```
+> [!Important]
-In case of using immediate values, which are 16-bits long we use the next slot in memory for the retrieval of that value.
+> In case of using immediate values, which are 16-bits long we use the next slot in memory for the retrieval of that value.

-Also, in the case of using an effective address which is 20-bits long we use the last 4 bits in the instruction, since it is unused, along with the 16-bits available in the next memory slot to be able to deliver a 20-bit value for execution.
+> Also, in the case of using an effective address which is 20-bits long we use the last 4 bits in the instruction, since it is unused, along with the 16-bits available in the next memory slot to be able to deliver a 20-bit value for execution.

 ### 5) Control Signals